kensho-technologies/graphql-compiler/docs/source/index.rst

 ====================

 ..
-EDUCATIONAL: The toctree (Table Of Contents Tree) specifies the table of contents at the left side.
-The maxdepth indicates the header depth for the navigational bar.
+EDUCATIONAL: The toctree (Table Of Contents Tree) specifies the table of contents at the left side of the page.
+The maxdepth indicates which headers to include in the table of contents.
-   :hidden: specifies not to show the toctree in this page.
+   :hidden: specifies not to include a table of contents in this page.

 ..
 ISSUE: Tree doesn't include subsections for `self` in toctree.
           https://github.com/sphinx-doc/sphinx/issues/2103